BirgerMoell/wellness/README.md

 It affects approximately 30% of all adults in the world.

+Symptoms of depression include low mood, negative thoughts and thoughts of suicide.

+Depression is a state where the individual suffering believe that the way they view the world and themselves is correct.

+Depression is present in all cultures.
+Risk factors include, social isolation, lack of physical exercise, bullying, alcohol or drug abuse, anxiety disorders, personality disorders and unemployment.

+The most common treatments for depression is SSRI medication (antidepressants) and behavioral activation (therapy).
+Physical exercise and mindfulness meditation has also been shown to be good ways to cope with depression.

 ## Anxiety disorders
 Anxiety disorders can be thought of as a collection of disorders